fengjixuchui/Bleak/README.md

 ### Overloads

-You can use a process ID instead of a process name.
+A process ID can be used instead of a process name.

 ```csharp
 var injector = new Injector(processId, "dllPath", InjectionMethod.CreateThread, InjectionFlags.None);
 ```

-You can use a byte array representing a DLL instead of a DLL path.
+A byte array representing a DLL can be used instead of a DLL path.

 ```csharp
 var injector = new Injector("processName", dllBytes, InjectionMethod.CreateThread, InjectionFlags.None);